Published by: Arcarix Editorial Team|Topic lane: Recovery and pressure|2026-04-24|6 min read

 Choose one structural recovery, not only one pleasant break.
 Reduce a commitment, renegotiate a deadline, restore sleep, ask for help, or stop measuring worth only through productivity.

-This topic becomes useful when it starts with "What has been overused?" and then returns to ordinary evidence.
+This topic becomes useful when it starts with one of the questions below and then returns to ordinary evidence.
 If the answer is not immediate, record the scene, people, timing, and body response around the question.

 • What has been overused?